 Books, screens and other interestsI am very interested in artists books, have made some books in the past and have some tools and materials for that purpose.
-If you are interested in using the residency for learning about or developing artist's books, please let me know as I am considering acquiring a vertical plough.
+If you are interested in using the residency for learning about or developing artist's books, please let me know.
+There is a Louet vertical plough for trimming the book edge.

 Tools:- a large, old-fashionned but wonderfully sturdy overhead projector

 - AEG router

 - basic jigsaw and handheld electric sander